 In the book, there are plenty of examples of case studies of teachers doing these kinds of activities, so you can see how technology can be effectively used to support the language development process.

-The publication, Innovations in learning technologies for English language teaching, was presented at a British Council seminar for English language teachers in the UK yesterday.
-You can find more publications and book your seat at our next seminar in the UK via the English Agenda website.
+The publication Innovations in learning technologies for English language teaching was presented at a British Council seminar for English language teachers in the UK yesterday.
+Book your seat at our next seminar in the UK.